alexrudnick/dissertation/BURNDOWN.md

 ## integration
   * come up with a good plan for evaluation here
     * pick a test set
+    * be able to compute BLEU with Moses tools
   * train a simple PBMT system for Guarani with Moses
     * DONE default system
     * DONE make default system translate from es surface to gn lemmas